Ways to Support Nishimachi

 Nishimachi's unique and rich international program increasingly relies on outside funding to enhance further the school's ability to individualize the educational experience.
 These unrestricted gifts make a difference to all Nishimachi students by underwriting the day-to-day needs of our music and arts programs, science and technology laboratories, athletic programs, facilities, and so much more.

 Restricted gifts are given with the understanding that they be used to address specific, designated needs of Nishimachi.
-Such gifts have supported the Outreach Scholarship program, community services program, Japanese social studies, visiting author program, technology, Tané Matsukata Fund for International Education, sports teams, and specific departments within the school.
+Such gifts have supported the Outreach Scholarship program, campus development, community services program, Japanese social studies, visiting author program, technology, Tané Matsukata Fund for International Education, sports teams, arts program, and specific departments within the school.

 Endowments create a permanent fund, from which interest income is used for the specified purpose.
 Contributions are restricted gifts that establish or add to existing memorial or other funds.
 Currently, annual income from ten endowment funds supports scholarships, the library, Japanese social studies, music, photographic archives, and faculty professional development.
 Nishimachi's goal is to increase the current endowment so that changes in the economic climate do not adversely affect the quality of education the school provides.
 (Read more about Endowment Fund.)